 ~ Cribbing and Headshaking

 ~ Posture Imbalance

 ~ Restricted Pelvis Movement

 ~ Back and Neck Pain

 ~ Decreased Athletic Performance

 CranioSacral can also be beneficial in helping your horse recover from accidents, injuries, and surgeries.
 Shea can assess your horse and help you put them on a rehab schedule that is best suited for the individual needs of your horse.
 To read more about TMJ-D or Head Shaking Syndrome, click on the link to visit those pages or go to the drop down tab.
 Visit the PHOTO page to see other examples of some of Shea's CranioSacral clients.

 Shea is one of the few equine craniosacral therapist in the U.S. who has studied advanced horse and human techniques.
-She has also taken numerous head and neck dissection workshops with Maureen Rogers, and gross anatomy with Dr. Deb Bennet which covered full body dissection and bio mechanical anatomy
+She has also taken numerous head and neck dissection workshops, and gross anatomy with Dr. Deb Bennet which covered full body dissection and functional anatomy

 This picture was taken before this mare had her first CranioSacral session.
 She was violently fearful of being haltered or anyone coming near her poll.
 Her posture shows she is very dropped in her neck, leaning over her forehand, and she had signs of having a migraine.